OwnID/ownid-firebase-ios-sdk/Readme.md

     OwnID.FirebaseSDK.createRegisterView(viewModel: viewModel.ownIDViewModel, email: usersEmail)
 }
 ```

-It is recommended that you hide `OwnID.FlowsSDK.RegisterView` when the user starts typing in the password text field.
-[Complete example](../Demo/ios-sdk-demo-components/DemoApp/LoggedOut/Register/RegisterView.swift)

 ## Implement the Login Screen
 The process of implementing your Login screen is very similar to the one used to implement the Registration screen.
 When the user selects Skip Password on the Login screen and if the user has previously set up OwnID authentication, allows them to log in with OwnID.